nogibjj/IDS706_Week7_KM632_Rust/README.md

 In this project, I create additional command line tool (CLT) to the encryption project located in the caeser-cipher-cli directory.

-The original code was built to print encryption and decryption reuslts into the terminal. **Optional --output CLT is now added so that encryption and decryption results are captured in a textfile.**
+The original code was built to print encryption and decryption results into the terminal. **Optional --output CLT is now added so that encryption and decryption results are captured in a textfile.**

 To encrypt a message using a specified shift value and capture the result to a file , please run the following: